Advice On Making Plans With People

 Research time

-Time asking people
+Time spent inviting people

 Adjusting the plan so it works for everybody

 Not only does everyone have to agree on something, or have the plan fizzle out, but somehow they all have to be kept in the loop about what the latest version of the activity is, and what each other's opinions are.
-This may mean you have to be the go between, constantly calling one person or another back to let them know other people's availability and whatnot.
+This may mean you have to be the go between, constantly texting one person or another back to let them know other people's availability and whatnot.
 If the plan indeed dies, then you have to start all over again with the next one.

 Time spent convincing people to attend

 Sometimes you have to be a little persistent and persuasive to get people on board with your plan.
-Like they may feel like staying in that night, or heading home after work, but a little gentle prodding with make them change their mind.
+Like they may feel like staying in that night, or heading home after work, but a little gentle prodding will make them change their mind.
 Sometimes people are a little flaky and disorganized, but if you keep following up with them they'll get their act together.

 Setting up things necessary for the plan to happen